 You will be using Adobe Photoshop CC as your painting package throughout the course.
 It is an industry standard for painting but other programs can achieve the same results.
 If you decide to use other software you will be responsible for troubleshooting your own technical and/or functionality issues.
 For the sake of efficiency aim to use Photoshop CC.

 You don't need a supercomputer but you will need something that can run larger photoshop files.
+For the advanced concept art course, students will need a graphics card or compatible computer.
 Having a high-end graphics card is not necessary either but it's important to think ahead and plan for file sizes and complexity.

 To be able to paint more naturally it's encouraged to use something called a Graphic Tablet that will plug into your PC or laptop (sometimes you will find an option to have the computer built into the tablet).
 Depending on your budget, impression of quality, product availability, and personal drawing preference you can select between many different tablets.
 For our purposes, any tablet with pressure sensitivity will work.
 Tablets with screens tend to simulate drawing on a surface like you would with a paper and pencil versus a tablet where you look at a separate screen while you are laying down pen strokes.

 Wacom has been known to make tablets that have been used by many professional artists but competition is starting to allow for the artist to have more to choose from.
 You can find a list of some of these tablet producers below:

 Mobile OS Tablets (with mobile operating systems like iOS and Android)